netweel/Parallel-programming-MPI/README.md

-#Parallel programming using MPI.
+## Parallel programming using MPI.
-#2 projects have been implemented:
+# 2 projects have been implemented:
--solution of a system of equations by the Gauss-Jordan method
+- solution of a system of equations by the Gauss-Jordan method